 b.
 All decisions concerning pairing, schedules, etc. are solely at the discretion of the tournament committee.

 2. Risk Management

 a.
 All MSYSA Team Officials must be risk management certified by MSYSA and must be able to present their risk management card at any time during the tournament.
 Team Officials from other State Associations and/or other organizational members of US Soccer Federation must be able to show proof of their organization’s equivalent risk management certification.

 a.
-Team rosters from the current seasonal year, 2016-2017 will be accepted for the tournament.
+Team rosters from the 2021-2022 seasonal year will be accepted for the tournament.

 b.
 Team roster will not be accepted with a total number of players above the following;

 i.
 4v4 – 8 players

 c.
 No more than 5 guest players will be accepted on a team’s roster.